General Surgery Information

 - It is okay to leave water out for your pet prior to surgery.

 - Admittance time is between 7:30-8 am the morning of the surgery for all dogs during the week.
-We ask that cats come in the evening before surgery, usually by 5:30 pm, except for Monday mornings.
-This helps reduce the stress to our feline patients because they have time to settle down from the car ride and acclimate to their new surroundings.
+Cats can be admitted the afternoon before their procedure; please arrive between 2-5pm or the day of surgery between 7:30-8am.
 On Mondays, all pets are admitted between 7:30-8 am.

 - Please notify us of any medications given 24 hours prior to surgery.
 Please ask if you should give your pet's medication the morning of surgery.
 This is especially important for diabetic patients.